valhugnat1/qwen3-parsing-proxy/readme.md

-# OpenAI Proxy with Tool & Think Tag Parsing ✨
+# Qwen3 Proxy with Tool & Think Tag Parsing ✨

 This project provides a FastAPI-based proxy server that sits in front of an OpenAI-compatible API (like OpenAI itself, Fireworks AI, etc.).
 Its primary purpose is to intercept chat completion responses and parse specific XML-like tags (`<tool_call>` and `<think>`) within the content, transforming them into structured data compliant with the OpenAI API specification, while also supporting standard streaming and non-streaming responses.